gabyx/Githooks/README.md

 ![Go Version](https://img.shields.io/badge/Go-1.20-blue)
 ![OS](https://img.shields.io/badge/OS-linux,%20macOs,%20Windows-blue)

-A **platform-independend hooks manager** written in Go to support shared hook repositories and per-repository
+A **platform-independent hooks manager** written in Go to support shared hook repositories and per-repository
 [Git hooks](https://git-scm.com/docs/cli/githooks), checked into the working repository.
 This implementation is the Go port and successor of the